pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 Pulse provides a clean-cut toolset to build a Javascript application quickly and efficiently.
 It encourages developers to construct a core library that can be dropped into any UI framework.
 Your `core` is the brain of your application, it will handle everything from state management, API requests to all logic and calculations.
 Pulse will supply pre-computed data to your UI components, in the framework of your choice with complete reactivity.

-### Typescript
+### TypeScript

-Pulse is written in Typescript and is designed to support it heavily.
-Everything is type safe out of the box and encourages you to write clean typed code, however Pulse can still be used without Typescript.
+Pulse is written in TypeScript and is designed to support it heavily.
+Everything is type safe out of the box and encourages you to write clean typed code, however Pulse can still be used without TypeScript.

 ## Quick Walk-Through